LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     c[i] = a[i] + b[i];
   });

-A ``RAJA::forall`` template is templated on an execution policy type and takes two arguments: an object describing the loop iteration space, such as a RAJA segment or index set, and a lambda expression for the loop body.
+A ``RAJA::forall`` method is templated on an execution policy type and takes two arguments: an object describing the loop iteration space, such as a RAJA segment or index set, and a lambda expression for the loop body.
 Applying different loop execution policies enables the loop to run in different ways;